Me: I’m sorry, but I need you to close your eyes during this title sequence.

-The story begins with Sir Reginald Styles, organiser of the Second World Peace Conference, narrowly surviving an assassination attempt by a guerrilla who vanishes like a ghost.
+The story begins when Sir Reginald Styles, organiser of the Second World Peace Conference, narrowly survives an assassination attempt by a guerrilla who vanishes into thin air.
 UNIT are called in to investigate.

 Sue: He still can’t get his skateboard working properly.
-My, Jo looks very pretty today.
-That’s a good look for Jo.
+And my, doesn’t Jo look pretty today.
+That’s a very good look for Jo.

-Meanwhile, the guerrilla who failed to kill Styles at the top of the show is desperately trying to run away.
+Meanwhile the guerrilla who failed to kill Styles is desperately trying to run away from something.

 Sue: He looks like Tom Petty.

-Suddenly, two hulking, ape-like Ogrons appear from nowhere to shoot him down.
+Suddenly, two hulking, ape-like Ogrons appear from nowhere and shoot him dead.

 Sue: Are they Klingons?
-Is this one called Doctor Who and the Klingons?
+Is it called Doctor Who and the Klingons?